neutrinojs/neutrino/packages/jest/README.md

 You can provide custom options and have them merged with this preset's default options, which are subsequently passed to Jest.
 You can modify Jest settings from `.neutrinorc.js` by overriding with any options Jest accepts.
-In a standalone Jest project this is typically done in the package.json file, but `neutrino-preset-jest` allows configuration through this mechanism as well.
+In a standalone Jest project this is typically done in the package.json file, but `@neutrinojs/jest` allows configuration through this mechanism as well.
 This accepts the same configuration options as outlined in the [Jest documentation](https://facebook.github.io/jest/docs/configuration.html).
 Use an array pair instead of a string to supply these options.